ni/measurement-plugin-service-extension-example/docs/README.md

   from the service definition, ensuring that the method implementation is complete.
 - Set up a gRPC server to handle client requests and execute the service's tasks.
-- Register the server location with the discovery service using the discovery client which ensures the custom services available to public.
+- Register the server location with the discovery service using the discovery client which ensures the custom services are available public to integrate with other services.
   - Example:
   [Logger service implementation](../src/csv_logger/logger_service.py).
 - Establish the connection to communicate with the service methods.